Agora (film)

 Agora (Ágora) is a 2009 English-language Spanish historical drama film directed by Alejandro Amenábar and written by Amenábar and Mateo Gil.
-The biopic stars Rachel Weisz as Hypatia, a mathematician, philosopher and astronomer in late 4th-century Roman Egypt, who investigates the flaws of the geocentric Ptolemaic system and the heliocentric model that challenges it.
+The biopic stars Rachel Weisz as Hypatia, a mathematician, philosopher and astronomer in late 4th-century Roman Egypt, who investigates the flaws of the geocentric model and the heliocentric model that challenges it.
 Surrounded by religious turmoil and social unrest, Hypatia struggles to save the knowledge of classical antiquity from destruction.
-Max Minghella co-stars as Davus, Hypatia's father's slave, and Oscar Isaac as Hypatia's student, and later prefect of Alexandria, Orestes.
+Max Minghella co-stars as Davus, Hypatia's father's slave, and Oscar Isaac as Hypatia's student, and later prefect of Egypt, Orestes.

 The story uses historical fiction to highlight the relationship between religion and science at the time amidst the decline of Greco-Roman polytheism and the Christianization of the Roman Empire.
 The title of the film takes its name from the agora, a public gathering place in ancient Greece, similar to the Roman forum.
 The film was produced by Fernando Bovaira and shot on the island of Malta from March to June 2008.
 Justin Pollard, co-author of The Rise and Fall of Alexandria (2007), was the historical adviser for the film.

-Agora was screened out of competition at the 2009 Cannes Film Festival in May, and opened in Spain on 9 October 2009 becoming the highest-grossing film of the year for that country.
+Agora was included in the official selection at the 2009 Cannes Film Festival, but screened out of competition.
+It opened in Spain on 9 October 2009 becoming the highest-grossing film of the year for that country.
 Although the film had difficulty finding distribution, it was released country by country throughout late 2009 and early 2010.
 The film received a 53% overall approval rating from Rotten Tomatoes and seven Goya Awards in Spain, including Best Original Screenplay.
 It was awarded the Alfred P. Sloan Foundation Feature Film Prize at the Hamptons International Film Festival.
-It has also received sharp criticism for historical inaccuracies; one authoritative reference work on the history of science rebuked the film as "spectacularly anachronistic".